Lukas-Les/Email_sending_script/README.md

 # Email_sending_script
 This script sends an email via SSL connection.
+It is able to send html emails, with attachments, such as .jpg images etc.